shullgroup/rheoQCM/README.md

 The functions for Matlab version data are locoalized in `QCMFuncs/` folder.

+Export the current settings as a json file named `settings_default.json` and save in `QCM_main/` folder.
+The UI will use the settings you saved as default after the next time you opend it.

+There is a `QCM_main.bat` file in  `QCM_main/` for running the program with Python by just double clicking it.
+You need to change the path of python and QCM_main.py to them on your computer to make it work.
+Meanwhile, you can make a shortcut of this bat file and put the shortcut somewhere you want.

+### Knowing Issues

+* Please set MyVNA to `Basic Mode` from the left pannel of MyVNA software by selecting VNA Hardware>Configure CSD / Harmonic Mode and checking Basic Mode in Select Mode.
+This will make sure the time counting in the Python program fits the hardware scanning time.
+You will not loose any precision as far as we know.

+* The data analysis in the UI only work with `one layer` mode.
+Other modes will be add in the near future.

 ## To Do List (work in Progress)

 * Documentation.